abego/yaml-sourcemap/README.md

 and the map item's key "`address:`", but `sourceRangeOfValueOfJsonPointer` just the range directly defining the _value_ for JSON Pointer "`/bill-to/address`".

+### The Fragments API

+The methods `jsonPointerAtOffset`, `jsonPointerAtLocation` `sourceRangeOfJsonPointer`, and `sourceRangeOfValueOfJsonPointer` cover the basic use cases you may want to use a YAMLSourceMap for.

+In addition the YAMLSourceMap also provides the `FragmentsAPI` that gives you a more detailed mapping between the YAML text and its data.
+As the name suggests the central idea here are "fragments".

+Fragments partition the whole YAML text into non-overlapping ranges.
+Each fragment covers a range of characters that share the same data (address), i.e. the same JSON pointer.
+Additionally, a fragment is of a certain kind that describes what sort of elements in the YAML document a fragment related to.

+Beside the kinds known from the JSON data model (scalar, sequence, map) other kinds exist that refine these basic kinds, to cover "sub aspects".
+E.g. for a map the kinds `MAP_KEY` and `MAP_VALUE` define subranges within the map entry's definition.

+This additional information gives you many options for your applications.
+E.g. assume you want to use a YAMLSourceMap to implement some content assist feature when editing a YAML document.
+With the fragments it is easy to display different assists e.g. for the key vs. the value of a map item.
+Or you can even show different assists depending on where in a map's key the user has the text cursor.

+The following picture shows the available fragment kinds and how they relate to (a sample) YAML text.

+![Fragment Kinds and how they relate to YAML text ](abego-yaml-sourcemap-core/src/main/javadoc/org/abego/yaml/sourcemap/doc-files/fragment-kind-and-legend.png)

+Typically a given JSON pointer relates to multiple fragments, of different kinds.
+E.g. in the picture above the first three green fragments all map to JSON pointer `/invoice`.

+For more details please see the JavaDoc of the FragmentAPI.

 ## Examples

 Have a look at the module `abego-yaml-sourcemap-examples` for some examples how